-- the medical model – viewing disability as a curable problem (for example, a hearing impairment is treated with a cochlea implant); and
+- the medical model – viewing disability as a curable problem (for example, a hearing impairment is treated with a cochlea implant) and

 - the social model – focusing on changing the person's environment (for example, teaching and using sign language in schools under suitable lighting and background conditions).

-Over the last 50 years or so, changes in the approach and attitudes adopted towards disability have been evident in the terminology and associations used not only by the public, but in statutory provisions and design guidance, for example 'Designing for the Handicapped' and 'Chronically Sick and Disabled Persons Act'.
+Over the last 50 years or so, changes in the approach and attitudes adopted towards disability have been evident in the terminology and associations used not only by the public but also in statutory provisions and design guidance, for example Designing for the Handicapped and the Chronically Sick and Disabled Persons Act 1970 (CSDPA).